Neural Parametric Fokker-Planck Equations: Asymptotic properties and error estimations

 Before our analysis, we introduce an important quantity that plays an essential role in our numerical analysis.
 Let us recall the optimal value of the least square problem \eqref{important_lemma} in Theorem \ref{lemma_submfld_grad_err} of section \ref{section 3.2}, or equivalently \eqref{important_lemma_equiv} of section \ref{section 3.2}, \eqref{expectation of l2 discrepancy particle} of section \ref{particle level explanation}.
 If we denote the upper bound of all possible values to be $\delta_0$, i.e.

-this quantity provides crucial error bound between our parametric equation and original equation in the forthcoming analysis.
+where $\psi_k$ are solutions to \eqref{Hodge Dcom} in Theorem \ref{thm_about_computing_metric_of_Theta}, then this quantity provides crucial error bound between our parametric equation and original equation in the forthcoming analysis.
 Ideally, we hope $\delta_0$ to be sufficiently small.
-And this can be guaranteed if the neural network we select has universal approximation power.
-A closer examination may relax such a requirement.
-In fact, we only need require the neural network to be able to approximate a family of vector fields, more specifically, we need $\partial_\theta T_\theta$ to approximate $\{\nabla(V+\beta\log\rho_\theta)\}_{\theta\in\Theta}$.
-In our numerical experiments, we found that using normalizing flow as $T_\theta$ works fine in various test examples.
-We believe that such an approximation property is shared by a large number of commonly used deep neural networks.
-This assertion can be further illustrated from another perspective.
-Let us consider $T_\theta$ with linear structure: i.e., set $T_\theta(x)=\sum_{i=1}^m \theta_i\vec{\Phi}_i(x)$, here $\{ \vec{\Phi}_i\}_{i=1}^m$ are basis functions like gradient of radial basis functions(RBF).
-Then by \eqref{loc err analys lemma 2} of Lemma \ref{lemma:local err analys}, it is not hard to show:

-This inequality indicates that $\delta_0$ is no worse than the approximation error of using linear combination of classical RBF functions \cite{cabrera2013vector}, which can be viewed as a one-layer network with large width.
-It is widely believed that nonlinear deep neural networks have better flexibility and approximation power than linear approximations, which may explain why normalizing flow can achieve accurate computations (small $\delta_0)$ in high dimensional space in our examples.
+And this can be guaranteed if the neural network we select has universal approximation power. $\delta_0$ can be bounded by another constant with more approachable form